Posted July 18, 2017 by Mark Perna

 Entrepreneurship is an appealing option for many members of Generation Z who witnessed the unemployment struggles of their parents and siblings during 2008’s economic downturn.
 Hardworking and motivated, many are being encouraged to get professional experience at younger ages by their parents, who don’t want to see their kids encounter the same employment turmoil they may have experienced.
 As a result, this generation is motivated to achieve economic security.
 And many want to take it into their own hands.

-Yet while Gen Z is generally more paycheck-conscious than Generation Y, it’s not just about the money.
+Yet while Gen Z is generally more paycheck-conscious than the Millennials, it’s not just about the money.
 Through their businesses and nonprofits, many entrepreneurial Gen Zers are seeking to solve social issues and needs.
 They want to use their professional lives to make the world a better place.

 This isn’t new; the Millennials were the first to voice the desire to work toward a vision, not just a salary.
 With Generation Z also holding this ideal, it’s more critical than ever for businesses to connect their offerings to a social vision of improving quality of life in some way for their communities, regions, and around the globe.

 If your product or service is not directly marketable as a meaningful improvement for social conditions, there’s a lot you can achieve through consistent community presence.
 Whether it’s sponsoring community projects, participating in food, clothing, and blood drives, or any of a number of unique ways to make an impact, your company’s involvement in the arena it serves is a powerful statement.
 It’s all about giving back, and making this a core value will attract likeminded young people who admire that vision and want to take part in it.